Sharing and Security

 If you need all three capabilities, split them across separate agents with you reviewing in between.

-For the full tool catalog and what each tool does, see configuration.
+For the self-hosted tool catalog and what each tool does, see configuration.